All Episodes

 They have a meeting for May 9th.

-Although listening to Colleen Jean-Pierre earlier today, uh they have no intention of of negotiating at all.
+Although listening to Colleen Jean-Pierre earlier today, they have no intention of negotiating at all.

 I guess the White House kind of forgot the fact that we have co-equal branches of government and that the power of the purse lies with Congress, not with the executive branch.

-Now, to Kevin McCarthy's credit, he was trying very, very hard the last you know 90 whatever days or so to get a meeting with President Joe Biden.
+Now, to Kevin McCarthy's credit, he was trying very, very hard the last 90, whatever days or so to get a meeting with President Joe Biden.

-Biden said, no negotiation, no negotiation, my way or the highway.
+Biden said, no negotiation, no negotiation, my way of the highway.

 So they did a really smart thing.

-I think they passed what is a fiscally responsible bill that saves four point eight trillion dollars in ten years.
+I think they passed what is a fiscally responsible bill that saves $4.8 trillion in 10 years.

-Uh it caps uh the rate of growth for government and government programs, in other words, the baseline budgeting number to only one percent increase every single year.
+In other words, the baseline budgeting number to only 1% increase every single year.

-Uh it also impacts some uh energy uh bills that Republicans have been trying to get passed, and that it has to do with the economy.
+It also impacts some energy bills that Republicans have been trying to get passed, and that it has to do with the economy.

-Now, so Joe Biden will meet with McCarthy, already stating yet again that he's not gonna negotiate.
+Now, so Joe Biden will meet with McCarthy, already stating yet again that he's not going to negotiate.

 And McCarthy, remember, he has a very, very small majority in the House.

-He's got he I don't think it he will be able to get any changes moving forward.
+I don't think he will be able to get any changes moving forward.

-Now, if in fact the full faith and credit of the U.S. government is hanging in the balance, the only way that's gonna be stopped is if Joe Biden signs that bill.
+Now, if, in fact, the full faith and credit of the U.S. government is hanging in the balance, the only way that's going to be stopped is if Joe Biden signs that bill.

-Because I don't think Kevin McCarthy's gonna get two hundred and eighteen members of the two hundred and twenty-two members of his caucus uh to make any of the changes here.
+Because I don't think Kevin McCarthy is going to get 218 members of the 222 members of his caucus to make any of the changes here.

 They already passed their bill.